AliciaSchep/vlmetabuildr/README.md

 # vlmetabuildr

-The goal of vlmetabuildr is to provide functions that can be used to build up an api... it is not a package meant to be used to actually build visualizations themselves, just to help build the actual package one would use.
+The goal of vlmetabuildr is to provide functions that can be used to build up an api for vega-lite in R... it is not a package meant to be used to actually build visualizations themselves, just to help build the actual package one would use.

 ### Functions